This article contains affiliate links. We may earn a small commission if you purchase via these links.

 But, what are the advantages of one style over the other?
 Will one body style suit you better in the field than in the car?
 What about when you hunt with others that need to share your optics?

-For a full discussion on what body style of you should buy, this article will compare them side by side.
+For a full discussion on what body style of you should buy, this straight vs angled spotting scope article will compare them side by side.

-Choosing a hunting spotting scope doesn’t have to seem like you’re navigating alien territory.
-With a little of the right information from the right reviews, you’ll soon know exactly what you want in a spotter and how you’re going to implement it out in the field.
+Choosing the best spotting scope for hunting doesn't have to seem like you're navigating alien territory.
+With a little of the right information you'll soon know exactly what you want in a good quality spotting scope and how you're going to implement it out in the field.